Annapurna Base Camp Trek

 Entry Process and Documents

-To obtain a Visa on Arrival:
+To obtain a visa on arrival:

 • Payment: Pay the visa fee at the designated counter, usually in US dollars.